CSS @starting-style & Entry Effects

 }

-/* Performance: Runs entirely on compositor thread.
+/* Performance: Runs entirely on compositor thread when using transform/opacity.

 No layout or paint invalidation during interpolation. */